Loading...

 What is the difference between RII, NII, QIB and Anchor Investor?

-Disclaimer: The subscription data is taken from the NSE and BSE websites.
-They are subject to change on a real-time basis.
-The subscription data provided are for information purposes only and provided by Chittorgarh.com on an 'AS IS' and 'AS AVAILABLE' basis and without warranty, express or implied.
-Our website does not guarantee or warrant the accuracy, adequacy, or completeness of the information received through the said websites.
-Chittorgarh.com holds no responsibility of any kind as regards any discrepancies, errors, omissions, losses, or damages.
-Chittorgarh.com including its affiliates and any of its directors, and employees, shall not be liable for any loss, or damage of any nature, including but not limited to direct, indirect, punitive, special, exemplary, consequential, as also any loss of profit in any way arising from the use of data received.
-The recipient alone shall be fully responsible / are liable for any decision taken based on such information/data.
-All recipients should before acting upon the said information make their investigation, and seek appropriate professional advice.
+Disclaimer: The above information / data is sourced from National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) websites and is subject to change in real time.
+For latest information / data, please refer to the respective websites.
+The information / data provided here in is for informational purposes only and is provided by Chittorgarh.com on "AS IS" and "AS AVAILABLE" basis and without warranty, express or implied.
+Chittorgarh.com does not warrant the accuracy, adequacy or completeness of the information you obtain through the above websites.
+Chittorgarh.com shall not be liable in any way for any discrepancies, errors, omissions, losses or damage.
+Chittorgarh.com, including its affiliates and its directors, staff and employees, shall not be liable for any loss, damage of any kind, including but not limited to direct, indirect, punitive, exemplary, consequential damages and lost profits arising in any way out of the use of information / data obtained through the said websites.
+The recipient alone is fully responsible / liable for any decision made based on this information / data.
+All recipients, before relying on the said information, should do their own research and seek appropriate professional advice.

 India Pesticides IPO Subscription FAQs